Adaptive Split-Fusion Transformer: Experiments

 \subsection{Experimental settings}

 In this part, we briefly introduce hyperparameters of our ASF-former variants and the training \& inference recipes.

-\textbf{ASF-Former variants}.
+\textbf{ASF-former variants}.
 By customizing hyperparameters, such as the number of encoders (i.e., $L_1$ and $L_2$) and dimensions of tokens in different layers, we can flexibly control the complexity of ASF-former at different computation scales.
 To fairly compare the ASF-former with its counterpart of similar computational costs, we propose a \textit{small} and \textit{big} model, respectively denoted as the ASF-former-S and ASF-former-B in Table~\ref{table:variant}.
-Besides, we set the same $k$, $o$, $p$ as the original T2T-ViT model (Eq.~(\ref{patch_number})). \textbf{Training \& Inference}.
+Besides, we set the same $k$, $o$, $p$ as the original T2T-ViT model (Eq.~(\ref{patch_number})).
+As for ASF-former$_p$, we also design two variants correspondingly, named ASF-former$_p$-S and ASF-former$_p$-B. Their details are shown in Table~\ref{table:variant_p}.

+\textbf{Training \& Inference}.
 We fix the training/inference recipe as \cite{yuan2021tokens} for a fair comparison.
 In the training phase, images are randomly cropped into size $224\times224$ before going through the network.
 We also adopt data-augmentations, such as MixUp \cite{zhang2018mixup}, CutMix \cite{yun2019cutmix}, Rand-Augment \cite{Cubuk2020RandaugmentPA}, Random-Erasing \cite{zhong2020random} to reduce over-fitting.
-The Exponential Moving Average (EMA) strategy is further used for the stability of training.
-We train a total of 310 epochs using AdamW optimization, with a batch size of 512.
+The Exponential Moving Average (EMA) strategy is further used for training stability.
+We train 310 epochs using AdamW optimization, with a batch size of 512.
 The learning rate is initialized with 5e-4 and decreases with the cosine learning schedule.
 In the inference phase, images are first resized to let the short side be 256 and then center-cropped into $224 \times 224$ before being fed into the network.